 The big problem is that science keeps changing it's mind on food nutrition facts and what nutrients are good for what and what parts of certain foods are bad.
 So we end up with all kinds of cracy diet fads and trends that just work to confuse us further.
 Nutritionism has had us falling in and out of love with all kinds of foods, from eggs (is it the whites or the yolks that are best for us now?), to butter (because processed trans fat margarine was better), to steamed veggies or raw, high fat, low fat and no-fat diets.

 The truth is that animals and humans evolved to eat food, not nutrients.

-Try giving anyone a diet of supplements and see how healthy they feel after a food weeks.
+Try giving anyone a diet of only supplements and see how healthy they feel after a food weeks.
 It just doesn't work that way.
 We need food, not particles of food, to truly sustain our health.

 A few fantastic quotes pointed out by my favorite nutrition e-course:

 "No idea could be more sympathetic to manufacturers of processed foods, which surely explains why they have been so happy to jump on the nutritionism bandwagon.
 Indeed, nutritionism supplies the ultimate justification for processing food by implying that with a judicious application of food science, fake foods can be made even more nutritious than the real thing."

 And as Nina Planck pointed out about food nutrition facts: